WWE Tag Team Championship

-The WWE SmackDown Tag Team Championship is a professional wrestling world tag team championship created and promoted by the American promotion WWE, defended on the SmackDown brand division.
-It is one of two male tag team championships for WWE's main roster, along with the WWE Raw Tag Team Championship on Raw.
-The current champions are The Usos (Jey Uso and Jimmy Uso), who are in their fifth reign, which is also the longest reign for the title as well as the longest male tag team title reign in WWE history.
-The Usos concurrently hold the Raw Tag Team Championship and are recognized as the Undisputed WWE Tag Team Champions.
+The WWE Tag Team Championship is a men's professional wrestling world tag team championship created and promoted by the American promotion WWE, defended on the SmackDown brand division.
+It is one of two male tag team championships for WWE's main roster, along with the World Tag Team Championship on Raw.
+The current champions are The Wyatt Sicks (Dexter Lumis and Joe Gacy), who are in their first reign, both as a team and individually.
+They won the title by defeating The Street Profits (Angelo Dawkins and Montez Ford) on the July 11, 2025, episode of SmackDown.

-Unveiled on the August 23, 2016, episode of SmackDown, it was created to be the counterpart title to the then-WWE Tag Team Championship, which became exclusive to Raw as a result of the 2016 WWE draft.
-That title was subsequently renamed after the crowning of the inaugural SmackDown Tag Team Champions, Heath Slater and Rhyno.